 > Hi.
 Open your VirtualBox and check virtual machine name.

-- Stuck on boot screen.
+- Stuck on the boot screen.
 Message for past 15 mins…

 Waiting for DSMOS…